-No matter your hard drive partitions are allocated by OEM manufacturer or by yourself when installing Windows, you need to repartition hard drive after running the Windows 10/8/7 laptop/desktop for a period of time, For example, system C: drive is running out of space, so you want to extend it larger.
-Some partitions are too large, so you want to decrease to create more volumes.
-Many people ask whether it's possible to repartition hard drive without reinstalling Windows and programs.
-The answer is yes.
-In this article, I'll show you how to repartition hard drive in Windows 10/8/7 computer with built-in utility and third party software.
+No matter your hard drive partitions are created by OEM manufacturer or by yourself when installing Windows, the size of partitions are allocated.
+Many people ask whether it's possible to repartition hard drive without losing data when C: drive is running out of space .
+The answer is yes but you should run right tool.
+In this article, I'll introduce how to repartition hard drive in Windows 10/8/7 computer with native tool and free partition software.

 Limitations to repartition hard drive in Windows 10/8/7 with Disk Management: